Our Thesis

 We think that’s a very good thing.

-Early adopters will enjoy significant competitive advantages, which will be the primary driver of SSI adoption for years to come.
+Early adopters will enjoy significant competitive advantages, which will be the primary driver of AW adoption for years to come.

 Attention multi-sided platforms: delight your users and customers while you still have them, or they’ll leave you, which they’ll soon be able to do.
 (The good news?
 You can just as easily win them back.)

-8. “Fat Protocols” don’t apply to SSI; the greatest value will be captured at the application layer, just like the internet.
+8. “Fat Protocols” don’t apply to AW; the greatest value will be captured at the application layer, just like the internet.

 Fat Protocols hypothesized that blockchain would manifest an inverse value capture model of the web, where protocols are ‘fat’ and applications are ‘skinny’.
 So far it hasn’t materialized, unless you consider the high value of bitcoin today for early holders and the lack of bitcoin-based applications a useful manifestation of this principle.
 We do not.

-For value creation and capture in Web 3.0, we think SSI will follow the same pattern as the internet, with skinny protocols and fat applications, but not as fat as they are today (see Supporting Thesis 4).
+For value creation and capture in Web 3.0, we think self-sovereign identity (SSI) will follow the same pattern as the internet, with skinny protocols and fat applications, but not as fat as they are today (see Supporting Thesis 4).

 9. Privacy will make a big comeback, and become a competitive advantage.